-RCW 36.7A.110(2).
+RCW 36.70A.110(2).
 An urban growth area determination may include a reasonable land market supply factor and shall permit a range of urban densities and uses.
 In determining this market factor, cities and counties may consider local circumstances.
 Cities and counties have discretion in their comprehensive plans to make many choices about accommodating growth.

-The County will require cities to bring forward evidence to justify that this “market factor” is to account for land that is not likely to be available during the next 20-year period.
-A “market factor” is not a substitution for population projections, which are addressed separately in .
+The county will require cities to bring forward evidence to justify that this “market factor” is to account for land that is not likely to be available during the next 20-year period.
+A “market factor” is not a substitution for population projections, which are addressed separately in Section III.

-D. Water Availability (Hirst Decision)
+D. Water Availability

-Permit applicants for new homes and other development that need drinking water must show they have legal access to a safe source of water.
-Applicants can demonstrate legal access by showing they have permission to connect to a public water supply that has capacity to serve them or that they have water rights for the water source they propose to use.
-Historically, developers could also meet this requirement by proposing to drill or develop an exempt well, which allows development to occur without a formal water rights permit where the total water withdrawal was less than 5,000 gallons per day.